-The maximum annual fee rate is: .95%.
+The maximum annual fee rate is 0.95%.
+ADV Part 2A Appendix 1

-The portion of the total fee that is paid to the portfolio manager is 30% to 50%.
+The portion of the total fee that is paid to the IAR is 30% to 50%.

-Stephens Capital Management Discretionary Wrap Programs
+Stephens Capital Management Discretionary Programs

 In the following types of separately managed accounts, we have the discretionary authority to determine the securities, and the amount of securities, to be bought and sold for our clients without obtaining specific client consent.
 The discretionary authority regarding investments may, however, be subject to certain restrictions and limitations placed by the client on transactions in certain types of securities or industries or to restrictions or limitations imposed by applicable regulations.
 Stephens seeks to fully invest cash balances at all times, and many advised strategies include cash as an asset class in which client assets are invested from time to time.
-Un-invested cash assets are included in the Stephens Insured Bank Sweep Program ("Bank Sweep Program"), or for Employee Retirement Income Security Act ("ERISA") and Individual Retirement Account ("IRA") accounts in a money market mutual fund.
+Un-invested cash assets are included in the Bank Sweep Program, or for ERISA and IRA accounts in a money market mutual fund.